 Aloha!
-It’s that time of the year again, another release is just around the corner, which means we have a whole load of new features and functionality to play around with.
-Salesforce releases bring excitement not just to Admins & Developers in the backend, but also to the users who get UI improvements on the frontend.
-Due to current circumstances, the Salesforce Sales Cloud Summer ’20 release date has been held over slightly.
+It’s that time of the year again, another release is just around the corner, which means we have a whole load of new features and functionality to play around with. releases bring excitement not just to Admins & Developers in the backend, but also to the users who get UI improvements on the frontend.
+Due to current circumstances, the Sales Summer ’20 release date has been held over slightly.
 But it’s nothing to worry about as it gives us plenty of time to sign up to a Pre-Release Org, as well as get testing these in our own sandboxes.
 So, without further ado, let’s dive right into our top 10 picks of the bunch.

 1. See Real-Time Details of Prospects’ Email Engagement

-This Salesforce Sales Cloud Summer ’20 feature update will surely excite the email marketers and ABM team as it lets you know immediately when a sales cadence target reply, click an email link, opens an email, and more.
+This Sales Summer ’20 feature update will surely excite the email marketers and ABM team as it lets you know immediately when a sales cadence target reply, click an email link, opens an email, and more.
 My Feed Alert shows engagements directly from the Work Queue.
 Engagement data is set to appear on target records and email messages.

 In the new, My Feed tab of the Work Queue, sales reps receive alerts when prospects engage with tracked emails, allowing for immediate followup.
 They can also see an alert when a record is assigned to them.
-The types of alerts reps see depends on whether your Salesforce org uses High-Velocity Sales (HVS), Inbox, Einstein Activity Capture (EAC), or a combination.
+The types of alerts reps see depends on whether your org uses High-Velocity Sales (HVS), Inbox, Einstein Activity Capture (EAC), or a combination.

 |Alert Types||HVS + Inbox + EAC||HVS + Inbox||Inbox only|

 The My Feed tab displays the last 30 days of engagements.
 Your Sales reps can now sort and filter the list as per their need.
 Viewing emails and the engagement details is now easier to be done sales reps who simply click the email subject.